The Solace of Dunskeig (1841)

 "I am going to apprentice in blacksmithing.”

-The shuttlecock stopped, the loom went silent, and Archie slowly looked up.
+The shuttle stopped, the loom went silent, and Archie slowly looked up.
 “And I have something to say to you.”

 Archie walked closer.
 John’s body stiffened.
 Mary gasped and clasped her hand to her mouth.

+Archie's voice softened.
 “But then I realized—I’m not mad.
 I’m sad.
-I don't want to see you go."
+I just don't want to see you go."

 Archie clasped John's shoulders and then embraced him.
 His eyes stung with tears.

-His head on Archie's shoulder, John said, “Forgive me for not carrying on the tradition of weaving."
+His head on Archie's shoulder, John said, “Forgive me for not carrying the tradition of weaving."

 Archie said, "You don’t need my forgiveness, I need yours.
-And you have my blessing as ye make your own way.”
+And you have my blessing as you wend your own way.”

 Mary, listening, wept.